revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-7.How will you listing the files in a directory?
+7.How do we list the files in a directory?

 <details><summary><b>Show Answer</b></summary>

-- To lisiting all the files or directories from a particular path we can use os.listdir() method.
+- To list all the files or directories from a particular path, we can use os.listdir() method.

 ```python
 import os